Data dependent energy modelling for worst case energy consumption analysis: Analysing whole programs

 \subsection{Genetic algorithm}

-Related work shows that genetic algorithms (GAs) are an effective technique to find the maximum power dissipation for a circuit~\cite{Hsiao1997}.
+Related work shows that genetic algorithms (GAs) are an effective technique to find the maximum power dissipation for circuits and software.
 Our paper instantiates a GA that attempts to find a dataset which increases the energy or power for the entire program.

-The results are included in Figure~\ref{fig:random_whole_data} as dotted vertical lines.
+The results are included in \Cref{fig:random_whole_data} as dotted vertical lines.
 These data points are slightly higher and lower than the points found by the random data --- the guidance provided by the GA allows both higher and lower solutions to be found quickly.
 Since the parameters to the Weibull distribution were found for each distribution, the probability of finding a more extreme solution can be calculated.
 For our test cases, the probabilities are less than $10^{-9}$, provided the assumption of the distribution being a good fit holds.
 However, the size of the data input space is so large that there are many possible states which may trigger a larger energy consumption.